 - Using an alkyd medium.
 However, I do not have any experience using alkyds nor do I believe they are necessary.

-When I start an oil painting, I will usually thin the paint using odorless solvent so that it becomes a thin wash with a watercolor-like consistency.
+When I start an oil painting, I will usually thin the paint using an odorless solvent so that it becomes a thin wash with a watercolor-like consistency.
 This layer of paint dries quickly (within 24 hours).
 After that, I embrace the slow drying time of oil paint, rather than try to avoid it.
 This process is demonstrated in the painting below.

 You could use an alkyd medium to speed up the drying time, but I do not think that is necessary.
-If you want a paint which dries quickly, then use watercolor, gouache or acrylic paint.
+If you want paint which dries quickly, then use watercolor, gouache or acrylic paint.
 There is no need to force oil paint to be something it is not.
 It is much more effective to embrace the qualities of the paint.

 How to Slow Down the Drying Time of Oil Paint